BAPotts/AnimalShelter.Solution/README.md

   9. From inside of the AnimalShelter directory, type the command `dotnet restore` into your terminal and hit enter.
 You should see object files appear.
 They should be greyed out.

 ## Database Population
-To populate a database, delete the migrations folder and run dotnet ef migrations add Initial from the AnimalShelter folder.
-Then run dotnet ef database update.
+To populate a database:
+1. Delete the migrations folder.
+2. Navigate to AnimalShelter folder.
+3. Run `dotnet ef migrations add Initial` in the terminal.
+4. Then run `dotnet ef database update`.

 ## Known Bugs